aelliott26/Library_Project/Library.md

 > For error handling, assume books have gone missing after a certain amount of time has passed after being checked out (Ex.
 3 months).

+> Occasionally doing shelf walks to ensure that books are place in correct locations.

 3. Are there ever situations where the library might switch strategies (eg if book returns triple during exam season?)

 > If the school or library grows in size, or more books are gained, a new sorting strategy could be more efficient.